-Our home is in the UK, but my daughters were born in Bermuda and we moved back home (for me) when they were 7 and 9 to live with and care for my elderly father.
+I’m 63, married with two adult daughters, one working and one still at university (I had them late in life).
+Our home is in the UK, but my daughters were born in Bermuda and we moved back home (for me) when they were 7 and 9.
+We lived with and cared for my elderly father.
 I worked as a Beauty Therapist abroad but gave it up soon after they were born.
-When we moved back to the UK, I thought I may continue working after they started school a few months after arriving, but that soon proved to be impossible as the reality of caring for my father grew into almost full time, slowly but surely.
+When we moved back to the UK, I thought I may continue working when my daughters started school.
+But that soon proved to be impossible as the reality of caring for my father because a full time gig.

 The worst was a frightening spell of panic attacks, especially a phobia almost of social interaction.

 I had a lovely consultant who talked me through taking HRT and she was extremely understanding and helpful and assured me that the past scares of taking it were unfounded.
-I felt completely sure in taking it & enjoyed the benefits until after about 5-6 years and a different consultant reviewed my case & strongly suggest I wean myself off as the scares of the past were real (!) and best to not go past the 5 year recommended safe period*.
+I felt completely sure in taking it & enjoyed the benefits until after about 5-6 years and a different consultant reviewed my case & strongly suggest I wean myself off as the scares of the past were real (!) and best to not go past the 5 year recommended safe period (Recent research indicates that there is no upper age limit on low dosages of HRT.
+For more information on HRT, click here).
 So I was frightened into obeying, plus knowing that the symptoms return after stopping, I figured I’d ‘get it over with’!

 …the nights when I wake and lay there for hours worrying about the stupidest or tiniest things or sometimes really big actual concerns leave me feeling drained the next day.